Information for Parents

-Health Services is an appointment-based medical office designed to manage acute episodic health problems and the flare up of chronic problems of full-time Stonehill College students.
+Health Services is an appointment-based medical office designed to manage acute episodic health problems and the flare up of chronic problems of full-time Stonehill College undergraduate students.
 We are staffed by nurse practitioners, a physician assistant, a part-time physician, a health educator and an office manager who are dedicated to one objective: helping students maintain their health so that they can continue their education.
 Student fees cover the cost of visits to the service.
 The hours of service are Monday – Friday 8:30-4:30.

 Call Health Services at 508-565-1307 for assistance.
 The receptionist will give the student an appointment to be evaluated by a nurse practitioner, physician assistant or physician.
 If your student is seriously ill, we might refer him/her to the hospital or an off-campus specialist.